Skip to main content

 The CDC needed a partner for its research and evaluation activities.

-The Centers for Disease Control and Prevention’s (CDC’s) legacy Center for State, Tribal, Local, and Territorial Support (CSTLTS)—now the National Center for State, Tribal, Local, and Territorial Public Health Infrastructure and Workforce (Public Health Infrastructure Center)—provides vital support to strengthen the capacity of the nation’s governmental public health system, with the goal of improving community health outcomes.
+The Centers for Disease Control and Prevention (CDC) National Center for State, Tribal, Local, and Territorial Public Health Infrastructure and Workforce (Public Health Infrastructure Center) provides vital support to strengthen the capacity of the nation’s governmental public health system, with the goal of improving community health outcomes.
 The Center collaborates with jurisdictions, including state, tribal, local, and territorial (STLT) public health departments, to enhance their capacity to deliver high quality and equitable programs and services.
-The strategic goals of legacy CSTLTS are related to 1) strategic partnership and stakeholder engagement; 2) elite public health workforce; 3) operational excellence of health departments; 4) access to data and evidence about and for STLT health departments; and 5) equity, diversity, and inclusion.
+The strategic goals of legacy CSTLTS include 1) strategic partnership and stakeholder engagement; 2) elite public health workforce; 3) operational excellence of health departments; and 4) access to data and evidence about and for STLT health departments.

 Solution